uptonking/note4yaoo/web-layer.md

   - Element with a `isolation` value `isolate` .
   - Element with a `-webkit-overflow-scrolling` value `touch` .
   - Element with a `will-change` value specifying any property that would create a stacking context on non-initial value.
-  - Element with a `contain` value of layout, or paint, or a composite value that includes either of them (i.e. `contain: strict` , `contain: content` ).
+  - Element with a `contain` value of layout, or paint, or a composite value that includes either of them (i.e. `contain: strict/content` ).
   - Element with a `mix-blend-mode` value other than `normal` .

 - Within a stacking context, child elements are stacked according to the same rules previously explained.